stackbit-projects/green-rabbit-4dd4c/content/pages/faq.md

           could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+      - question: How it this different from what we have today?
+        answer: >-
+          At the office, working together is often a distruction, on remote, it could be motivation.
+At the office, working together is often a distruction, on remote, it could be motivation.
+At the office, working together is often a distruction, on remote, it could be motivation.
     styles:
       self:
         height: auto